 > Mini-dozers: Mini-dozers provide a rideon, scaled-down version of the typical dozer that is capable of pushing vast amounts of dirt, rocks, and debris.
-However, trails constructed on steep sideslopes requir. more maneuverability may limit the use of mini-dozer.
+However, trails

 Mini-excavators: Mini-excavators are a tracked like dozers, but they have an arm t allows dirt to be moved in a bucket.
 The a can be swung around, thus allowing a bench trail to be moved quickly.